-- (a) The centre was thanked for reporting this matter.
-The awarding body concluded that the centre had dealt with the matter appropriately in rejecting the submitted work.
+- (a) The awarding body concluded that the centre had dealt with the matter appropriately in rejecting the submitted work.
 The centre was reminded that any consequences for the candidate arising from the submission of a plagiarised piece of controlled assessment before it was authenticated were an internal disciplinary matter. - (b) A second piece of work submitted by the centre on behalf of the candidate was accepted.